boltlabs-inc/key-mgmt-spec/system-functionalities.md

     1. Closes the session.
     1. Outputs `key_id` to the calling application.

+#### Remote-only secret generation and storage
+This client-initiated functionality sends a request to the key server to generate and store a secret remotely.

+Input:
+- Client input:
+    - `user_credentials`, which consists of credentials for use in opening [authenticated sessions](systems-architecture.md#networking).
+        - `account_name`, bytes that represent the asset owner's human-memorable account information, e.g., email address; and
+        - `password`, bytes that represent the asset owner's human-memorable secret authentication information.
+- Server input: none.

+Output:
+- Client output:
+    - `key_id`, a 128-bit unique identifier representing a secret, computed as the (possibly truncated) output of `Hash` over user and scheme parameters and a randomly generated salt.
+- Server output:
+    - A success indicator.

+Protocol:
+1. The client:
+    1. [Opens a request session](systems-architecture.md#request-session) for the given credentials `user_credentials`.
+The client receives as output an open secure channel and a user identifier `user_id`.
+    1. Sends a request message to the key server over the session's secure channel.
+This message MUST indicate the request to generate and store a secret remotely, and contain `user_id`.
+1. The key server:
+    1. Runs a validity check on the received request and `user_id`(i.e., there must be a valid open request session, the request must conform to the expected format, and `user_id` must be of the expected format and length, and should match that of the open request session).
+If this check fails, the server MUST reject the request.
+    1. Runs the [generate a key identifier](#generate-a-key-identifier) subprotocol, the output of which is a globally unique identifier `key_id`.
+    1. Runs the [generate](#generate-a-secret) protocol on input `(32, rng, user_id||key_id)` to get a secret `arbitrary_key`.
+    1. [Stores](#server-side-storage) a tuple containing `arbitrary_key`, `user_id`, and `key_id` in the server database.
+    1. Sends `key_id` to the client over the secure channel.
+    1. Stores the current request information, including the outcome of the validity check, in an [audit log](#audit-logs) associated with the given user.
+    1. Outputs a success indicator.
+1. The client:
+    1. [Stores](#client-side-storage) the received `key_id` locally.
+    1. Closes the session.
+    1. Outputs `key_id` to the calling application.

 ### Retrieve a Secret
 This client-initiated functionality retrieves a secret from the system and passes use-specific information to the calling application.